• Email Outreach

 Learn more about Mixmax

 The difference between a 2% reply rate and a 52% reply rate isn't luck.
 It's process.
-Top-performing sales teams don't just send more emails; they send smarter emails and follow up at precisely the right moment.
-They use tools that give them an unfair advantage.
-For teams that run on Gmail, this advantage comes from a category of software known as Gmail sales automation tools.
-These platforms provide the real-time signals, templates, and automated sequences needed to personalize outreach at scale.
-They handle the repetitive admin work, freeing up reps to focus on what they do best: selling.
-This guide explores the tools that deliver these results.
+Top-performing teams send smarter emails and follow up at precisely the right moment.
+They use tools that give them an unfair advantage, right from their inbox.
+This guide provides our expert recommendations for the best sales automation tools that integrate with Gmail and Outlook.
+These platforms provide the real-time signals, automated customer follow-up workflows, and team-wide sales templates needed to personalize outreach at scale.
+They handle the repetitive admin work, freeing up your reps to focus on what they do best: selling.

 Key Takeaways